aanis434/wallet/README.md

 # Wallet
-Wallet manager is a daily expense tracking Application.<br />
-*** It is a single page application.[SPA]
+Wallet manager is a daily expense tracking Application.
+It is a single page application [SPA].

-This project was developed with:
+## This project was developed with:

     Django
     Django Rest Framwork